Copyright © 2009, 2010, 2011, 2012, 2013 Lars Vogel

 interface if it is

-have to find the plug-in which contains a certain class.
+have to find the plug-in / bundle for a given class.
+The

 Include all plug-ins from target into Java Search

-in the Eclipse preferences you can use the
+in the Eclipse IDE preferences you can use the

-dialog to find the plug-in for a class.
+dialog (Ctrl+Shift+T) to find the plug-in for a class.
 The

 typically the plug-in which contains this class.